Amarok00/my_homework_python/README.md

 * The eighth program was published on 07/29/2023
 The eighth program is working with Django projects working with Django Forms CBV and generics and working with celery and rabbitmq

+* The ninth program was published on 30.07.2023
+The ninth program works with Django projects , tests the operation of the application , creating and deleting models for testing